 At first, Eloise is thrilled to live out her fantasies as a glamorous singer, but it’s not long before seedy elements creep into Sandy’s life.
 As lustful, domineering men insert themselves into Sandy’s world, her dreams of stardom start slipping away.
 Suddenly, Sandy’s troubles begin haunting Eloise’s world, forcing her to uncover the dark mystery behind the visions before they drive her insane.

 Psychological thrillers like Last Night in Soho live and die on the strength of their lead performance.
 So casting knocked it out of the park with Thomasin McKenzie, a true rising star.
 She’s charming as a wide-eyed young woman enamoured by the big city.
-And you believe every bit of the character’s confusion and despair as dark forces start to diminish her ebullient spirit.
+And you believe every bit of the character’s confusion and despair as dark forces start chipping away at her ebullient spirit.

 Wright has stated that one of the reasons he wanted to make this picture is because he didn’t have a proper “London” movie in his filmography.
 Wright wanted to do for London what Spike Lee does for New York.
 Wright’s deep-rooted affection for the city is so palpable that London is practically a character.